 \subsubsection{Flat spectrum at 5-14 \micron}

 The observations at 3.6, 4.5, 5.8, 8, 16 and 24 \micron\ with \Spitzer\ are passband-integrated time series, and therefore do not provide information on the local shape of the emissions spectrum. \citet{gri07} observed the eclipse spectrum between 5 and 14 \micron\ with the IRS spectrograph on \Spitzer.
 These results show a less marked feature than in clear-atmosphere models (see figure~10 of K12, repeated in Fig. \ref{K12bb}).
-Molecular features are predicted over this interval by clear-atmosphere models, but are found to be muted in the data.
+Molecular features are predicted to cause a drop in the flux ratio beyond 10 \micron\ that is not observed in data.
 In best-fit model from K12, for instance, the uncertainties must be stretched to make the observed spectrum marginally compatible with the model.
 While this configuration produces a satisfactory $\chi^2$ statistics, it is improbable: random errors do not usually conspire to erase spectral features.

 Again, lower-amplitude features are a natural prediction of cloudy/haze models.
 Reducing the amplitude of molecular feature is an observed effect of condensates in L-type brown dwarf spectra.